 CATHEDRAL COVE, NEW ZEALAND — We started today off by driving to Hahei Beach to do the short hike to Cathedral Cove, a popular tourist destination that features two beaches connected by a giant, natural passageway through the cliff.

-Riding into town, we saw signs for “carpark full, use shuttles,” and all kinds of other signs you’d expect in a tourist place where there is only one attraction everybody goes go.
-Being confused, we missed the turn-off to the car park (i.e. parking lot) for Cathedral Cove and kept driving straight, which brought us to the town’s beach with ample parking available.
+Riding into town, we saw signs that read, “Carpark full, use shuttles,” and all kinds of other signs you’d expect in a tourist place where there is only one attractioneverybody goes go.
+Being confused, we missed the turn-off to the car park for Cathedral Cove and kept driving, which brought us to the town’s beach with ample parking available.

-Our faux-pas turned out to be a blessing, because we saw that the hiking trail actually starts here, goes past the official, probably crowded car park and then to Cathedral Cove.
+Our faux-pas turned out to be a blessing, because we saw that the hiking trail actually starts here, goes past the official car park and on to Cathedral Cove.
 Also on this beach is a water taxi that takes people straight to the beach and back, for $15 per person.
-Although I thought that it would be nice to take the taxi one way to get a sense of the shoreline cliffs, we decided to hike first and were treated to beautiful flower patches and views that were not available on the hike from the bar park.
-We also got our exercise, because right off the bat, the trail climbed steeply up a cliff from the beach to connect to the car park.
+Although I thought that it would be nice to take the taxi one way to get a sense of the shoreline cliffs, we decided to hike first and were treated to beautiful flower patches and views we would have missed on the hike from the car park.
+We also got our exercise, because right off the bat, the trail climbed steeply up a cliff from the beach.

-From there, it was a continuous decline to the beach, with some spur trails to secluded coves.
+From there, it was a continuous descent to the beach, with some spur trails to secluded coves.
 We hiked down into Gemstone Bay, a rocky cove that featured a snorkel trail.
-It’s not that it was too cold for a swim or that we didn’t have any gear.
 The low tide kept us from going for a swim, which the signs told us would not be as good as in a high tide.

 All along the hike were beautiful views, both out to the island-studded sea and inland, where forested cliffs and rock formations provided a stunning backdrop.
-To climb down onto the Cathedral Cove beach one has to descent a set of steep steps, and once we got on the beach, we were actually surprised to see the arch.
-The views along the hike were so spectacular that we totally forgot about its “main attraction.”
+To climb down onto the Cathedral Cove beach, one has to descend a set of steep steps, and once we got on the beach, we were actually surprised to see the famous arch: The views along the hike were so spectacular that we totally forgot about the main attraction.

-We plopped ourselves down on the beach for some exquisite people-watching and Torsten took a nap to “cure” his problems with the new glasses.
-We were struck by how international the crowd was (incidentally, not overrun by Germans) and in particular how busy the water taxi was: Every 30 minutes, a full boatload of about 20 people would be whisked away or arrive.
-At one point, we saw a group of three girls walk onto the beach through the arch and do nothing for a solid 30 minutes but take pictures of themselves in various contrived poses, alternately with pouty, crazy, kissy, smily, stick-out-the-tong-y faces, in different directions with different backdrops: The ocean, a sea stack, the arch.
+We plopped ourselves down on the beach for some exquisite people-watching.
+We were struck by how international the crowd was (for once, not overrun by Germans) and how busy the water taxi was: Every 30 minutes, a full boatload of about 20 people would be whisked away or arrive.
+At one point, we saw three girls walk onto the beach and do nothing for a solid 30 minutes but take pictures of themselves in various contrived poses, making pouts and duck lips and sticking out their tongues with different backdrops: the ocean, a sea stack, the arch.

 Then they left.
-I was left to wonder how much of the scenery they were actually able to experience instead of photograph.
+We wondered how much of the scenery they had actually noticed.

-About half-way on our hike out of the cove, I understood why so many people are taking the water taxi.
+About halfway on our hike out of the cove, we understood why so many people are taking the water taxi.
 The scenery was still stunning, but it was real work hiking up and out.
-Beth noticed a fellow hiker who reminded us of Beth’s niece’s husband Tim: The same hiking style, down to the head movements.
-We didn’t call his name, but we were pretty sure it was not him.

-We had lunch at the beach, surrounded by pesky sea gulls waiting for a hand out or falling potato chips.
-I tried to scare them off, but they just kept coming back.
+We had lunch at the beach, surrounded by pesky sea gulls waiting for a handout or a stray potato chip.
+We tried to scare them off, but they just kept coming back.
 A short while later, we noticed why: A woman on the beach held out her arm to try and feed a flying sea gull, who was very conflicted about flying in to take the food and its fear of humans.
 In the end, the woman just tossed the food on the beach.
-I’ll never understand why some humans feel the need to feed “wild” life, mostly nasty and destructive critters like sea gulls, pigeons and squirrels.

 After lunch, there was time to stop by Hot Water Beach, a place where veins of hot water rise from a hot pocket deep in the ground and surface at the beach.
 People dig into the sand and sit in warm water.
 The best time to do that is within 2 hours on either side of low tide, and we were, as usual, late to the party, with low tide having passed 3 hours ago.

-Cook also renamed the cliff we were going to hike next from its Maori name: Shakespeare cliff.
+Cook also renamed the cliff we were going to hike next: Shakespeare Cliff.
 The views were nice, but the real treat was a little cove known as Lonely Bay.
-On the way there, we saw signs that there was a new, “very mobile” chick of the endangered Dotterel on the beach and that dogs should be leashed.
+On the way there, we saw signs that there was a new, “very mobile” chick of the endangered dotterel on the beach, and that dogs should be leashed.
 We saw the rope exclosure, but no chick, so we sat down in the shade, napped and listened to the waves.

 A little surprise was waiting for us in the campground.
-We knew we had to pay for laundry, but assumed it was $2 as in the previous campground, but it was $4.
-With showers also costing $2, we were one coin short for a shower.
-So instead of being the stupid Americans who had to borrow coins because of our own oversight, we became the rule-bending Americans with a plan: We filled a collapsible bucket with water, went into the handicapped shower, where Beth would pour the water while Torsten cleaned up.
-We had used this method a lot during backpacking trips into the various wildernesses, but never in a developed campground with showers.
+With laundry $4 and showers $2, we were one coin short.
+So instead of being the stupid Americans who had to borrow coins, we became rule-bending Americans with a plan: We filled a collapsible bucket with water and went into the handicapped shower, where Beth would poured while Torsten washed.
+We had used this method a lot during backpacking trips, but never in a developed campground.
 There’s a first for everything.

-For dinner we went to a quirky place called Eggstatic, where we each had their Ocean Lover main course: Grilled scallops and calamari, with prawns and fish on a lemon risotto cake, with a chocolate mousse with raspberries for dessert.
+For dinner, we went to a quirky place called Eggstatic, where we each had their Ocean Lover main course: Grilled scallops and calamari, with prawns and fish on a lemon risotto cake, with a chocolate mousse with raspberries for dessert.
 The restaurant was packed and very lively: A table of six Frenchmen (and women) were having a lively and noisy conversation over two bottles of wine and dinner.
-The French know how to live, and it occurred to us to ask any French tourists we would meet where they would be eating that night — sounds like a good way to find great restaurants.
+The French seem to know how to live well, and it occurred to us to ask any French tourists we would meet where they would be eating that night — sounds like a good way to find great restaurants.